PrettyGoodCapital/finance-dates/docs/src/CALENDARS.md

 For product-aware code, prefer `Calendar.from_product(...)` or `Calendar.from_asset(...)` when the exchange/product vocabulary is known.

-The baseline CME holiday set used by these futures templates currently captures full-closure holidays (New Year's Day, Good Friday, Christmas).
+The baseline CME Globex holiday set used by the CME/NYMEX/CBOT templates currently captures full-closure holidays (New Year's Day, Good Friday, Memorial Day, Independence Day, Thanksgiving, Christmas); ICE US uses a smaller set (New Year's Day, Good Friday, Christmas) and CFE uses the full US equity set.
 CME product holiday notices include many partial closes that remain out of scope until session-specific holiday truncation is modeled.

 ______________________________________________________________________